-2. In the local toolbar, make sure the first button displays 🗑 View: Advanced].
-If the button displays ▼ View: Simplified instead, then click it.
+- 1. From the Content Explorer, open the stylesheet that you want to modify. - In the local toolbar, make sure the first button displays View: Advanced.
+If the button displays View: Simplified instead, then click it.

 NOTE Some of the necessary style properties can also be changed in the Simplified view in the Stylesheet Editor.

 - 3. In the upper-left of the editor, make sure the drop-down field is set to All Styles - 4.
-On the left side of the editor, scroll down and select the MadCaplIndexProxy style or a class that you have created under it (e.g., MadCaplIndexProxy.myclass). - 5.
-From the Show drop-down list on the upper-right side of the editor, select Show: All Properties T
+On the left side of the editor, scroll down and select the MadCap|IndexProxy style or a class that you have created under it (e.g., MadCap|IndexProxy.myclass). - 5.
+From the Show drop-down list on the upper-right side of the editor, select Show: All Properties •